aphrc-nocode/no-code-app/README.md

 ### Python
-Prepare your Python environment (FastAPI + PyCaret) Step 1: Create a new virtual environment
+Prepare your Python environment (FastAPI + PyCaret)

+Step 1: Set up a new virtual environment
 - Create a new virtual environment
 ```
 python -m venv env1